 - $24 per ton for commercial businesses

-The Iowa City Landfill and Recycling Center will have Iowa City Community Compost available on Saturday, June 1, 2013.
-The cost is $10 per ton.
-The minimum charge is $1.
+The Iowa City Landfill and Recycling Center produces Iowa City Community Compost from yard waste from around Johnson County.
+When available, the compost cost $20 per ton with a $2 minimum.
 We can load your truck or trailer with an endloader; if you want smaller amounts, please bring a container and a shovel to load yourself.